kmmramos/websocket/README.md

-# WebSocket Backend for Your Chat Application
+# WebSocket Backend for Websocket Chat Application

 This is the backend server for a real-time chat application implemented using WebSocket.
 It provides the server-side functionality to handle WebSocket connections, message broadcasting, and other related features.